 But all have great views and there are plenty of bars, restaurants, shops and mini-supermarkets nearby.

-Each of three beaches are linked together by a coastal path walkway which is a popular walking route for both residents and visitors whatever the season.
+Each of the three beaches is linked together by a coastal path walkway which is a popular walking route for both residents and visitors whatever the season.

 Palmanova beach Mallorca Majorca